anupli/running-ng/docs/src/quickstart.md

     val: "-Djava.library.path=/path/to/probes -Dprobes=RustMMTk"
 ```
 This defines two [modifiers](./references/modifier.md), which will be used later to modify the JVM command line arguments.

+Please only use absolute paths for all the above.

 ## Prepare Configs
 Finally, add he following to `two_builds.yml`.